45258E9F/IntPTI/README.md

 Data Availability
 -----------------
-All data is available in `IntPTI/data/ase17/`.
+All data is available in `IntPTI/data/`.
-* `cve/` contains case study results on integer bugs from CVE database.
-* `cwe/` contains evaluation results on the SAMATE benchmark. `cwe/0x/` contains results produced by IntPTI under single-entry mode, while `cwe/1x/` and `cwe/2x/` contain results under multi-entry mode with 1-depth and 2-depth heuristics, respectively.
-* `real.xlsx` contains the result on real-world applications.